 |

 c.1946

-Seattle's current Egyptian Theatre (at 801 East Pine in the Capitol Hill neighborhood) is a former a Masonic Hall built in 1915 and is unrelated to the University District Egyptian.
-In fact, the Egyptian decorations weren't even added until the 1980's.
+Another Egyptian Theatre operated in Seattle at 801 East Pine in the Capitol Hill neighborhood.
+It was a former a Masonic Hall built in 1915 with Egyptian decorations added in the 1980s and unrelated to the University District Egyptian Theatre.
+This theatre was operated by Landmark Theatres and closed in June 2013.

+|